EVATool/fae-architecture-log/_decisions/sig-api-database.md

 Both database systems behaved the same.
 There were no noticeable differences.
 In our opinion, this is more a matter of taste.
 In the end we decided to use the MySQL databases.
 Due to our experience with this database, this decision was easy for us.

+Tables get the name of the dev team as Prefix:
+- ANA_TableName
+- REQ_TableName
+- VAR_TableName
+- IMP_TableName

 ## Reasons for the resolution
-The will use MySQL.
-Tables get the name of the dev team as prefex:
-ANA_TableName
-REQ_TableName
-VAR_TableName
-IMP_TableName
+Based on personal experiences and testing both systems.
+The better choice is Mysql.